A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 Free parking

 Free parking is available for a limited time on some side streets around Commissioners Park.
-Be sure to keep an eye on the time and park legally, as parking officers are out in full force during the festival.
+Be sure to keep an eye on your watch and park legally, as parking officers are out in full force during the festival.

 Paid parking

-There are several parking lot options on nearby Preston St. in Ottawa’s Little Italy neighbourhood, as well as paid street parking on Preston St, and on site streets north of Carling Avenue. *Note: The large parking lot across from Dow’s Lake Pavilion has closed for a new construction development
+There are several paid parking options on nearby Preston St. in Ottawa’s Little Italy neighbourhood.
+This includes small parking lots and on-street parking.
+They fill up quickly during the festival, so plan to arrive during off-peak times.
+There is also paid on-street parking on the streets north of Carling Avenue. *Note: The large parking lot across from Dow’s Lake Pavilion has closed for a new construction development.

 Ride Share, taxis and public transportation

 Both Uber and Lyft operate in Ottawa and taxis are readily available throughout the city.
-This is a good option to get to and from the festival, as you’ll avoid potential issues with finding parking and there are several easy drop-off areas nearby.
+This is a good option to get to and from the festival, as you’ll avoid potential issues with finding parking, and there are easy drop-off areas nearby.

 If you’re taking public transportation, we recommend a route which drops you off on Carling Avenue.
-The closest O-Train station is Preston/Carling, and you can easily transfer from the O-train from the downtown line at Pimisi station.
+The closest O-Train station to Commissioners Park is Dow’s Lake.
+You can easily transfer from downtown O-Train line 1 at Pimisi station to line 2 towards Dow’s Lake Stop.
 Check the OC Transpo planning tool to plan your route.

 Bike

-Biking is perhaps the best way get to and from the Canadian Tulip Festival and our favourite way to get around in Ottawa.
-While biking is not permitted on the pathways through the festival during the festival (it can get quite busy), Commissioner’s Park is easily accessible from the Rideau Canal pathway, which links the area to downtown and to several other multi-use pathways that stretch throughout the city.
-If you don’t have a bike you can easily rent one for a day or a few hours from local companies like Escape Bicycle Tours and Rent A Bike.
+Biking is perhaps the best way get around the Canadian Tulip Festival, and our favourite way to travel in Ottawa.
+While biking is not permitted on the pathways throughout the festival grounds, Commissioner’s Park is easily accessible from downtown via the Rideau Canal pathway and the Ottawa’s many multi-use pathways.
+If you don’t have a bike you can easily rent one for a few hours, a day, or several days from local companies like Escape Bicycle Tours and Rent A Bike.

 There are many special events and activities offered as part of the Canadian Tulip Festival, which vary slightly from year to year.
-The self-guided Tulip Legacy Walking Tour is a great way to learn about the history of the festival at your own pace.
-You’ll also find out cool information on the different varieties of tulips in the park by scanning the QR code at 7 select sites throughout Commissioners Park.
+The free self-guided Tulip Legacy Walking Tour is a great way to learn about the history of the festival at your own pace.
+Tours are offered in English or French and are QR code activated.

 What to Wear; Weather Considerations for May